 Blood donation vs. cupping

 In blood donation, about 450 cc of fresh blood is taken from a vein with a needle, but in cupping, about 50 cc of blood is removed from the dorsal capillaries by suction between the two shoulders and scratching.
 Experiments have shown that the composition of venous blood is very different from that of cupping blood.

-In cupping, thick, black blood comes out, which contains more urea, fat, and excess compounds than fresh venous blood.
-Some other special benefits of cupping that are not seen in blood donation are as follows:
+In hijama, thick, black blood comes out, which contains more urea, fat, and excess compounds than fresh venous blood.
+Some other special benefits of hijama that are not seen in blood donation are as follows:

 - Cupping regulates and strengthens the immune system, hormonal system and nervous system.